helenw6936/sep10-freedom-project/prep/content.md

         * internal and external communication
           * sharing of information, photos, and videos
           * facilitates and organizes the organization of work such as the logistics and coordination
+        * allow to coordinate the life of the company and the planning of tasks
+          * plan reshearsals suitable for the corresponding actors
+          * helps with centralizing contracts between the actors and company
+          * easier to update and edit script for everyone
+        * reading of text integrated to the app
+          * reading of theater scripts on mobile support, smartphone or tablet
+          * insert photos, videos, audios and other files quickly and easil
+          * share notes between the actors and the directing team
+          * modern intuitive tool, easy to use and more ecological

 ## Part B: possible future technology
 * Idea